Why is Issue Management in SAP projects important?

-The Issue log, also referred to as the issue register is the tool that allows you to track, monitor and manage your issues in s structured way.
+The Issue log, also referred to as the issue register is the tool that allows you to track, monitor, and manage your issues in s structured way.

 When establishing your Issue Log there are some key considerations that you should be to ensure is included:

-Issues resolution will in most cases require a series of events before the issue is resolved, and along the way the priority and severity of an issue might change. you need to ensure that your issue log will allow for an audit trail of these events
+Issues resolution will in most cases require a series of events before the issue is resolved, and along the way, the priority and severity of an issue might change. you need to ensure that your issue log will allow for an audit trail of these events

 To ease administration you should ensure that your reporting requirements on issues can be catered for easily by the structure of your issue log and the data maintained.
-Example the Management team will require an issue summary focusing on priority and resolution deadlines where the Development team will need to have all the details for only issues related to the development work.
+For example, the Management team will require an issue summary focusing on priority and resolution deadlines where the Development team will need to have all the details for only issues related to the development work.

 Can the SAP Solution Manager help you manage Project issues?

 There are two functions in SOLMAN that can be configured to provide an Issue-log functionality, but neither of them is ideal.

-The negative is that using the Service Desk functionality will likely require customization to allow for reporting of the issues, and also, there are limitations in what fields can be used and how it can be used.
+The negative is that using the Service Desk functionality will likely require customization to allow for reporting of the issues, and also, there are limitations in what fields can be used and how it can be used

-Neither of the SOLMAN options is in our view a good fit and most projects are better off using simple Excel in either a single accessible file or a multiple user file, or develop an issue-log in SharePoint or Access.
+Neither of the SOLMAN options is in our view a good fit and most projects are better off using simple Excel in either a single accessible file or a multiple user files, or develop an issue-log in SharePoint or Access.